86Box/docs/usage/network.rst

 MAC address
 ^^^^^^^^^^^

-The MAC address used by each emulated network card is stored in its respective configuration file section.
+All emulated network cards store their MAC address in the ``mac`` directive of the card's configuration file section.
 Only the suffix (last three octets) of the MAC address is stored; the prefix (first three octets) will always be the card manufacturer's `OUI <https://en.wikipedia.org/wiki/Organizationally_unique_identifier>`_, such as 00:E0:4C for Realtek.

 .. rubric:: Example: MAC address 00:E0:4C:35:F4:C2 for the Realtek RTL8029AS